ofnote/tsalib/README.md

 b: (2, B, D) = np.stack([a, a]) #(2, Batch, EmbedDim): (2, 2, 3)
 ```
+Annotations are optional and do not affect program performance.

 Arithmetic over dimension variables is supported.
 This enables easy tracking of shape changes across neural network layers.